Tips for Assigning Cleaning Duties to Children - A Guide for Parents

 Why is cleaning up important for kids?

-When considering delegating household chores to your children, your first thought is that it means you’ll be minimising your own workload.
+When considering delegating household chores to your children, your initial motivation is probably minimising your own workload.

 While that’s certainly a bonus, getting your kids involved in household tasks has myriad benefits for their development and wellbeing.